perladvent/perldotcom/content/article/_pub_2010_03_idioms-or-how-to-write-perlish-perl.md

       "perl-5",
       "perl-programming",
       "schwartzian-transform"
-   ],
-   "date" : "2010-03-16T06:00:01-08:00",
-   "slug" : "/pub/2010/03/idioms-or-how-to-write-perlish-perl"
+   ]
 }

-Any languageâprogramming or naturalâdevelops *idioms*, or common patterns of expression.
+Any language—programming or natural—develops *idioms*, or common patterns of expression.
 The earth revolves, but we speak of the sun rising or setting.
 We talk of clever hacks and nasty hacks and slinging code.
 We ping each other on IRC to discuss spaghetti code, and we factor and refactor away the artifacts of copy pasta.

 As you learn Perl 5 in more detail, you will begin to see and understand common idioms.
-They're not quite language featuresâyou don't *have* to use themâand they're not quite large enough that you can encapsulate them away behind functions and methods.
+They're not quite language features—you don't *have* to use them—and they're not quite large enough that you can encapsulate them away behind functions and methods.
 They're something more than habits.
 They're mannerisms.
 They're our shared jargon of code.
 They're ways of writing Perl with a Perlish accent.